-The authors would like to thank the following: The Falklands Maritime Heritage Trust for conceptualising and enabling this expedition and our participation in it; Director of Exploration for Endurance22, Mensun Bound, for encouraging the authors to publish our research; Naomi Boneham at the Archives of the Scott Polar Research Institute, University of Cambridge for the short-notice provision of Hussey's original meteorological records while we were at sea; Chairman of the Falklands Maritime Heritage Trust Donald Lamont and Director of Endurance22 Subsea Operations, Nico Vincent, for their valuable input to our manuscript.
+Acknowledgements.
+The authors would like to thank the following.
+The Falklands Maritime Heritage Trust for conceptualising and enabling this expedition and our participation in it; Director of Exploration for Endurance22, Mensun Bound, for encouraging the authors to publish our research; Naomi Boneham at the Archives of the Scott Polar Research Institute, University of Cambridge, for the short-notice provision of Hussey's original meteorological records while we were at sea; Julian Dowdeswell and Toby Benham for the provision of the digitised Endurance drift track, and Chairman of the Falklands Maritime Heritage Trust Donald Lamont and Director of Endurance22 Subsea Operations, Nico Vincent, for their valuable input to our manuscript.